The Blandford-Znajek theory revisited: The power of the slip

 I would like to stress again that all the above considerations are valid {\it independently} on the intensity of the BZ power.
 The {\it slip term} due to $\omega_{\rm H}$ and $\omega_{\rm F}$ drives the direction of the BZ power.
+With respect to previous studies, the part for $\omega_{\rm H}<\omega_{\rm F}$ (negative BZ power) is now divided into two parts, the motor and the brake.